ProsperiaInc/aws-blockchain-fabric-quickstart/README.md

 AWS Managed Hyperledger Fabric QuickStart
 =========================================
-This solution shows how to create an AWS Managed Hyperledger Fabric and deploy sample chaincode.
-This readme updates an article "Building and deploying an application for Hyperledger Fabric on Amazon Managed Hyperledger" referenced below and provides a more basic step by step process.
+This solution shows you how to create an AWS Managed Hyperledger Fabric and how to deploy some sample chaincode.
+This project updates an article "Building and deploying an application for Hyperledger Fabric on Amazon Managed Hyperledger" referenced below and but provides a more basic step by step process.

 ![AWS Managed Hyperledger Fabric](images/AWS-Managed-Blockchain.PNG?raw=true "AWS Managed Hyperledger Fabric")